Herbert Fandel

-Herbert Fandel (born 9 March 1964 in Kyllburg, Rhineland-Palatinate) is a former German football referee who was in charge of the 2007 UEFA Champions League final.
+Herbert Fandel (born 9 March 1964 in Bitburg, Rhineland-Palatinate) is a former German football referee who was in charge of the 2007 UEFA Champions League final.
 Fandel refereed the UEFA Cup final in 2006 between the English side Middlesbrough and the Spanish side Sevilla.
 He also refereed the 2005 FIFA Confederations Cup on home soil in Germany.
 He officiated the 2000 Summer Olympics in Sydney.
 The director of a music school by occupation, he is married with two children.

 He ended his field career on 8 June 2009, and has served as head of the German Football Association's Referee Commission since 2010.

 Notable matches

 2007 Champions League Final

 Fandel was appointed by UEFA to referee the 2007 UEFA Champions League Final between A.C.
 Milan and Liverpool F.C. at the Athens Olympic Stadium.
 He showed four yellows, two for each side.
 Just before half time, AC Milan took the lead.
 AC Milan went on to record a 2 - 1 victory.